xiongrxchn/IntelBri.github.io/index.md

 #### Patrolman system desgin

 We designed the Patrolman system, using Raspberry Pi to detect and report road potholes with their georeferenced locations.
 It uses the participating vehicles (we use the toy car in the experiments), gathering data from the MPU-6050 accelerometer and GPS sensors.
+Also, we use the power bank to supply power of the system.

 <div align="center"><img width="600" src="https://github.com/xiongrxchn/IntelBri.github.io/blob/gh1-pages/Images/car0.png"/></div>